thecodeteam/libstorage/.docs/index.md

 ---

 ## Overview
-libStorage provides a vendor agnostic storage orchestration model, API, and reference client and server implementations.
+`libStorage` provides a vendor agnostic storage orchestration model, API, and reference client and server implementations.
+It focuses on being a portable storage driver framework that brings external storage functionality to any platform or application.

+## Features
+The project has some very unique qualities that make it perfect for embedding in upstream projects to centralize external storage functionality.

+- Lightweight client package enable minimal dependencies to provide full featured storage functionality to platforms
+- Embedded and remotable modes for providing choice of centralized control of storage operations
+- Optionally enables storage platforms to serve as libStorage servers making integration of application platforms native
+- Dynamically downloaded executors run specific storage tasks without critical long running plugins per host
+- Includes Go client/server packages for simple integration to other platforms and applications
+- Flexible HTTP/JSON API for other deployment opportunities

 ## Getting Started
 Using libStorage can be broken down into several, distinct steps: